Promoting British Values at St Peter’s Methodist Primary School

 Children learn that their behaviours have an effect on their own rights and those of others.

 Through our curriculum and inclusive ethos we promote respect for all citizens including those of different ability, orientation, age and culture.
-This is reinforced through visitors to school, e.g. a, grandparents, parents from different cultures and older residents.
+This is reinforced through visitors to school, e.g. grandparents, parents from different cultures and older residents.

 Tolerance of those with Different Faiths and Beliefs